Deepak-Venkateshvaran/portfolio/_pages/music.md

 Few examples of our Fingers HQ project are at this [link](https://www.youtube.com/@FingersHQ).

-##Tabla and Physics
+## Tabla and Physics

-The unique construction of the *tabla* and the vibrational properties of its loaded membrane has very important consequences for microscale device physics.
-It offers a unique solution to a long-standing problem in polymer-based micromechanical systems, where the quality of resonance is known to be low.
-Together with my colleague, [Mr Matthew Smith](https://www.sel.cam.ac.uk/people/mr-matthew-smith), we highlight this problem and our solution.
+The unique construction of the *tabla* and the vibrational properties of its loaded membrane have important consequences for microscale device physics.
+They offer a unique solution to a long-standing problem in polymer-based micromechanical systems, where the quality of resonance of a vibrating microscale polymer membrane is known to be low.
+Together with my colleague, [Mr Matthew Smith](https://www.sel.cam.ac.uk/people/mr-matthew-smith), we highlight this problem and our solution inspired by the  *tabla*.
 Our article can be read on [page 52](https://www.sel.cam.ac.uk/sites/default/files/2023-11/Selwyn%20Calendar%202022-23.pdf#page=27) of the Selwyn College Calendar 2022-2023.

 <object data="https://www.sel.cam.ac.uk/sites/default/files/2023-11/Selwyn%20Calendar%202022-23.pdf#page=27" width="1000" height="768" type='application/pdf'></object>